-Scholarships will be awarded to Veterans who are enrolled in an undergraduate degree or certificate program for $300 each.
-These scholarships can be used one time only and for one course only.
+Veterans who are enrolled in either an undergraduate degree or certificate program are eligible for a $300 scholarship.
+The scholarship can be used only once towards one course.
 Applications will be evaluated by the Graduate, Online & Professional Studies Scholarship Committee and will be judged by merit and thoughtfulness in written response.
 Get the Veterans Scholarship application form in .pdf file format.

 *The PDF files on this page require the free Adobe Acrobat Reader.